henryclever/FleX_PyBind11/bindings/README.md

-The python bindings included have been tested with the following machine:
+The python bindings included have been tested with the following machines:

 * Nvidia GT-640 GPU
 * Ubuntu 16.04, 64 bit